Ant-hem/ant-hem.github.io/blog/about/README.md

 # About me

+Hi there 👋

+I am Antoine, a passionate Software Engineer working & living in France.
-Passionate Software Engineer writing articles about C++, C#, Java and other stuff.
+I am writing articles about `C++, C#, Java` and other stuff I like.

+I am on open-source enthusiast, member of the [.NET Foundation](https://dotnetfoundation.org/) and maintainers of the [.NET](https://github.com/algolia/algoliasearch-client-csharp) and [Java](https://github.com/algolia/algoliasearch-client-java-2) libraries of Algolia.